Thinkfuse

 of big ideas

-Twenty books in seven movements — from understanding people to the act of creation.
+Thirty-two books in seven movements — from understanding people to the act of creation.
 Each distilled chapter by chapter, with questions to think with and audio to listen by.
 The shelf is being filled, one careful reading at a time.

 I · Human